pavel-pasechnik/local_certificateimport/README.md

    - CSV file: UTF‑8, comma separator, header optional, columns → `userid,filename,timecreated` (the `timecreated` column is optional and may stay blank).
    - ZIP archive: contains every PDF referenced in the CSV `filename` column.
    - Need a sample?
 Use the **Download CSV template** button on the page.
-3. Click **Import certificates** — the plugin extracts the ZIP, converts PDFs to JPEG files, and queues them for registration.
+3. Click **Import certificates** — the plugin extracts the ZIP, stores PDFs, and queues background conversion jobs that cron will process in the background.
 4. Scroll down to **Import batches** and press **Register certificates** for the desired batch when you want to issue the certificates via `tool_certificate`.
 The official plugin handles numbering, PDF generation, and notifications at that stage.
 5. Review both the on-page report (you can still **Export CSV**) and the batch table to see which certificates are queued, registered, or failed.